ScooloV/bbpedia/docs/core_rules.md

 on the pitch and roll a D6 for each Standing player (from either team) that occupies either the target square or a square adjacent to it:

-« On a roll of 4+, the player has been hit by the Fireball.
+* On a roll of 4+, the player has been hit by the Fireball.
-« On a roll of 1-3, the player manages to avoid the Fireball.
+* On a roll of 1-3, the player manages to avoid the Fireball.

 Any Standing players hit by the Fireball are Knocked Down.
-When a player is Knocked Down by a Fireball, you may apply a +1 modifierr to either
+When a player is Knocked Down by a Fireball, you may apply a +1 modifier to either

 the Armour roll or Injury roll.
-This modifierr may be applied after the roll has been made.
+This modifier may be applied after the roll has been made.

 ZAP!